 On-Ice Operations: HEALY's process for the evaluation and continuous re-assessment of risks for on-ice operations.

-USCGC HEALY has permanent accommodations for 138 persons.
+USCGC HEALY has permanent accommodations for over 130 people.
 All berthing spaces are located above the main deck.

 Conference Room (science)